Maxim Naumov: Personal life

 Two months following the crash, Naumov spoke out about his parents' death and legacy during an interview with Today.
-He shared, "They were beautiful people.
-They were so incredibly kind.
-The only way out is through.
-There's no other way.
-There are no options but to keep going.
-I don't have the strength or the passion or the drive, or the dedication of one person anymore.
-It's three people...
-I would not be the person I am today without them.
-Their love — and their care, and attention to detail was evident in each stage of my life.
-They were always like superheroes to me."
+He shared, "I would not be the person I am today without them. [... ]They were always like superheroes to me."

 Career

 Early years

 Naumov began skating at age five after being inspired by his parents.
 He is the 2013 U.S. national juvenile and the 2017 U.S. national novice champion, as well as the 2016 U.S. national novice and 2018 U.S. national junior bronze medalist.
 At the advanced novice level, Naumov is also the 2016 Gardena Trophy and 2017 International Challenge Cup champion.

 Naumov made his junior international debut at the 2017 Philadelphia Summer International, winning the silver medal behind Ryan Dunk.
 He made his Junior Grand Prix debut at 2017 JGP Latvia, where he finished eighth.
 Naumov did not compete during the 2018–19 season due to injury.